by-tayo/stock-checklist/README.md

 ![NVDA against AMD on operating margin, ROE, growth and P/E](docs/images/nvda_amd_comps.png)

-Both charts come straight out of NVIDIA's XBRL filings — the 2020 margin dip and the 2023–2026 run-up are both real, not decoration.
+Both charts come straight out of NVIDIA's XBRL filings, the 2020 margin dip and the 2023–2026 run-up are both real, not decoration.
 Price is a manual snapshot (`data/prices_manual.csv`), dated in the file; everything else is pulled live from `data.sec.gov`.